-Below, please find the Executive Summary and top-line details from our 2021 Methodology.
+Below, please find the Executive Summary and top-line details from our 2022 Methodology.
 For a complete overview of our processes, please view our Full Ranking Methodology.

-This methodology provides a detailed look at how JUST Capital calculated the Rankings of America’s Most JUST Companies for 2021.
+This document provides a detailed look at how JUST Capital calculated the 2022 Rankings.
 Since 2016, JUST Capital has ranked the largest, publicly traded U.S. corporations, producing a list that reflects how well each company measures up against the American public’s definition of just business behavior.
-JUST Capital released its inaugural industry-level ranking in 2016, and in 2017, we released our first ever overall ranking of companies, comparing them across different industries.
-Over the past three years, we have continued to build upon this foundation, bringing more data collection in house, refining our measures and methodologies, and engaging with more companies on their path to practicing more just corporate behavior.
+JUST Capital released its inaugural industry-level ranking in 2016, and in 2017, released our first-ever ordinal ranking of companies, comparing them across different industries.
+Every year, we build upon this foundation, conducting in-house collection for unique and highly differentiated data points, refining our measures and methodologies, and engaging with more and more companies on their path to practicing more just corporate behavior.

-As part of the development of this methodology and our annual rankings, we solicited input from both the American public and subject matter experts – such as academics, investment practitioners, and corporations – on our choice of measurements and our means of transforming the raw data to use in our ranking model.
+As part of the development of this methodology and our annual rankings, we solicited input from both the American public and subject matter experts – such as academics, investment practitioners, civil society, and corporations – on our choice of measurements and our means of transforming the raw data to use in our ranking model.
 These checks and balances have been critical to ensuring that our work and our rankings remain as informed, objective, and accurate as possible.